-Course Title: Timber 1 Stage 5 Subject: Industrial Technology (Timber) Prerequisite: None Subject costs: \$150 For more information: see a TAS teacher
+Course Title: Timber 1 Stage 5 Subject: Industrial Technology (Timber) Prerequisite: None Subject costs: \$150 For more information: see Mr Philip or Mr Darwin

 About the course: Students will be instructed in the methods of designing and manufacturing practical projects.
 Emphasis is placed on safe working practices with hand tools, power tools, timber finishes and methods of joining timber.
 Students will have experience of various types of timber products.
-Projects are designed to teach the skills of drilling, chiselling, planning, joining, finishing timber, fastening and lathe work.
+Projects are designed to teach the skills of drilling, chiselling, planing, joining, finishing timber, fastening and lathe work.